buraksaraloglu/email-guesser-service/README.md

 # email-guesser-service

-Email guesser service is a service that guesses email address from a given fullname and url.
+Email guesser service's purpose is to guess the email address of a person from a given name with a common format with common URLs.

 ## Features